- Day One

 Investigating changes in quality of life after high-dose, high intensity upper limb rehabilitation in people later after stroke

-Highly Specialised Physiotherapist, UCL, UK
+Highly Specialist Neurorehabilitation Physiotherapist, UCL, UK

 10:30 - 11:30

-Parallel: Top scoring scientific and service abstracts
+Parallel: Top scoring lived experience, scientific and service abstracts

 Lived experience: Falling off a cliff - How getting involved helped the climb back to a full life!